bhubbb/map-drawing-guides/README.md

 ### 🔍 Search Tool
 - Search across drawing tutorials from Easy Drawing Guides
 - Returns structured metadata and ranked list of relevant guides
+- Validates all returned URLs to ensure they are accessible
 - Configurable result limits

 ### 📋 Guide Retrieval Tool